Jbleezy/BO2-Reimagined/README.md

 ## Pack-a-Punch
 * No longer costs 2000 points to change attachments on an upgraded weapon
 * Decreased weapon pickup time from 15 seconds to 12 seconds
+* Added sound when attempting to purchase without enough points

 ## Powerups
 * Decreased chance to drop from 3% to 2%